codeclimate/codeclimate-rubocop/config/contents/style/frozen_string_literal_comment.md

 encoding comment.
 The frozen string literal comment is only valid in Ruby 2.3+.

+Note that the cop will ignore files where the comment exists but is set to `false` instead of `true`.

 ### Example: EnforcedStyle: always (default)
     # The `always` style will always add the frozen string literal comment
     # to a file, regardless of the Ruby version or if `freeze` or `<<` are